Annay0510/Annay0510.github.io/README.md

 Unsolved problems:
 I was able to solve all the issues with my game with the help of my instructor, TA's, peers, and the internet/youtube videos.
 I would have loved to make this game cooler.
 It's basic but entertaining.
 I would have liked to have several choices for questions on each quest, and the ability to play against another player, instead of just playing against the computer.

+I would like to cite Traversy Media.
+I watched several of his crash courses to help with my animations and functions.
+Thank you.